What Mother Trees Can Teach Us For Mother's Day

-Through thick and thin, they’re there for us to lean on, freely sharing their wisdom and support.
+Mother's Day is just around the corner and I think we can all agree that mothers are pretty amazing.
+After all, they bring us into this world (which is no small feat), nurture us, guide us, and support us during every stage of our lives.
+Through thick and thin, they’re there for us to lean on, freely sharing their time and love.
 And in the hustle and bustle of our busy lives, we can sometimes lose sight of that.
-That's why Mother's Day is the perfect opportunity to let your mom know how loved and appreciated she is by planting a tree for her.
+That's why Mother's Day is important and why Mother's Day 2022 is the perfect opportunity to let your mom know how loved and appreciated she is by planting a tree for her!

 And in that spirit of appreciation, let’s expand our notion of “mother” and turn our gaze to another nurturing, supportive, and often under appreciated presence: Mother Trees.
 According to the Mother Tree Project, headed by groundbreaking researcher Suzanne Simard, “Mother Trees are large trees within a forest that act as centralized hubs, supporting communication and nutrient exchange amongst trees.”

-Here are just a few of the amazing things Mother Trees do:
+amazing things Mother Trees do:

-Diversity, community, and connection are vital to forest health.
+Diversity, community, and connection are vital to forest health

-Interspecies alliances are common — and necessary — in the face of threats like insect colonization, disease, deforestation, and climate-related disturbances like droughts and wildfires.
+Interspecies alliances are common — and necessary — in the face of threats like insect colonization, tree diseases, deforestation, and climate-related disturbances like droughts and wildfires.
 Relationships like those between conifers and deciduous species like Birch and Douglas fir are a perfect example of this.
 When the Birch is leafed out, it can out shade Douglas fir, but once it loses its leaves, fir takes advantage of the extra sunlight.
 That might seem like proof of competition, not cooperation, but underneath the ground, these old friends pass nutrients back and forth throughout the year, sharing the bounty of their seasonal advantages.

-In drier conditions, Mother Trees provide their more fragile counterparts with essential carbon, water, and nutrients to keep them alive.
-And thanks to the alliances they foster, entire forests are stronger and more resilient against the effects of climate change.
-Case in point: deciduous trees have broader leaves that hold more water, contain less resin, and are less flammable than conifers.
+In drier conditions, Mother Trees provide their more fragile neighbors with essential carbon, water and nutrients to keep them alive.
+Their presence increases seedling survival by as much as 400%, and thanks to the alliances they foster, entire forests are stronger and more resilient against threats big and small.
+Case in point: deciduous trees have broader leaves that hold more water, contain less resin and are less flammable than conifers.
 As a result, their presence in mixed evergreen forests helps to lower the risk of wildfires.

-So what can we learn from these maternal monoliths?
+what can we learn from mother trees?

 Mother Trees remind us of our better nature.
 They prove that true strength is reflected in our ability to help each other, and that we’re at our best when our communities are healthy, our connections strong, and our resources equitably distributed.
 They remind us to share when we have more than we need, and to give a helping hand to those that are struggling.
 Just like our own mothers, from root to sky, they have a lifetime of wisdom and inspiration to share.